AnyLog-co/documentation/training/Session II (Deployment).md

 Note: in the command above, the greater than less then signs designate a code-block.

-# View status and query data from the AnyLog CLI
+# View status and query data (using the AnyLog Node CLI)

 The sample commands below are using the CLI to test the deployment by issuing status commands and data queries.
 Note that results vary based on the data inserted.